-The SSbD framework is to be used to guide the innovation process towards safer and more sustainable chemicals and advanced materials.
+The SSbD framework should guide the innovation process towards safer and more sustainable chemicals and advanced materials.
+The new alternatives to be developed should meet the technical functions required in the specific applications while aligning their innovation process decision making with such framework.